 It can take some time to adjust to life with metastatic cancer.
 You may need treatment at different times or you may need ongoing treatment with hormone therapy.
 There may be periods when the cancer is controlled and you are getting on with life.
 It isn't unusual, however, to sometimes feel quite low and lost.
 Feelings you may have include:

-- Loneliness - Stress at having to deal with things that may have been on hold especially if you are on and off treatment - such as your finances, going back to work and family issues. - Isolation or guilt if your family and friends expect you to get back to normal before you are ready - Anxiety and self-doubt about sexual and romantic relationships - Anger at what has happened and the effect on you and your loved ones - · Depression or sadness www.cancer.ie/coping/life-aftercancer-treatment
+- Fear about the future or how your disease may progress.
+This may be worse in the weeks leading up to a scan and while waiting for results.
+Living with fear for the future can be very challenging.
+Ask your doctors or nurses for support.
+They can also advise you on other supports available.
+You can also call our Support Line on 1800 200 700 - Stress at having to deal with things that may have been on hold especially if you are on and off treatment such as your finances, going back to work and family issues - Isolation or guilt if your family and friends expect you to get back to normal before you are ready - Anxiety and self-doubt about sexual and romantic relationships - Anger at what has happened and the effect on you and your loved ones - Depression or sadness

-There is more about how to cope with these feelings and adjusting to life after cancer on our website

-You can also call our Cancer Nurseline or visit a Daffodil Centre to talk to a cancer nurse in confidence.
-See page 99 for other ways to get emotional support.
+There is more about how to cope with these feelings and adjusting to life with metastatic cancer on our website www.cancer.ie You can also call our Support Line or visit a Daffodil Centre to talk to a cancer nurse in confidence.
+See page 120 for other ways to get emotional support.